 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

-- Understand the historical development of terrorism.
+- Evaluate and critique the historical development of terrorism.

 - Analyze the politics of terrorism.

 General Education Outcomes (GEOs)